-Material: A research paper is assigned for reading and review by posting the PDF on the course web page.
-This course is based on peer reviewed papers either available for free through the links provided or through the UF library (ejournals).

-Remember to connect to UF through VPN (if outside campus) before accessing the journals (https://connect.ufl.edu/it/wiki/pages/glvpn.aspx).
+Material: This course is based on peer reviewed papers either available for free through the links provided or through the UF library (ejournals).
+Remember to connect to UF through VPN (if outside campus) before accessing the journals.
+See here how to see papers on mobile devises.